artyom-e/credit-calculator/README.md

 # PHP Credit Calculator Package

-A simple PHP-based Credit Calculator that supports two types of loan payment calculations:
+A simple PHP-based Credit Calculator that supports three types of loan payment calculations:
 - **Annuity Payments**
 - **Differentiated Payments**
+- **Bullet Payments**

 ## Features

 - **Annuity Calculation**: Fixed monthly payments throughout the loan period.
 - **Differentiated Calculation**: Payments decrease over time, starting with higher amounts.
+- **Bullet Calculation**: Payment method where the borrower only pays interest throughout the loan term, and the entire principal is paid in lump sum at the end of loan period.

 ## Requirements